realworldocaml/book/en/imperative-programming.md

 val edit_distance : string * string -> int = <fun>
 ```

-And this new version of `edit_distance` is indeed much more efficient
+This new version of `edit_distance` is much more efficient than the
-than the one we started with.
+one we started with; the following call is about ten thousand times
+faster than it was without memoization.

 ```ocaml
 # time (fun () -> edit_distance ("OCaml 4.01","ocaml 4.01"));;
 Time: 2.14601ms
 - : int = 2
 ```

-This is about ten thousand times faster than our original
-implementation.

 <note> <title> Limitations of `let rec` </title>